skypjack/uvw/README.md

     client->read();
 });

-tcp->bind<uvw::Tcp::IPv4>("127.0.0.1", 4242);
+tcp->bind("127.0.0.1", 4242);
 tcp->listen();
 ```

+Note that `uvw::Tcp` already supports _IPv6_ out-of-the-box.
+The statement above is equivalent to `tcp->bind<uvw::Tcp::IPv4>("127.0.0.1", 4242)`.
+It's suffice to explicitly specify `uvw::Tcp::IPv6` as the underlying protocol to use it.

-The API reference is the reccomended documentation for further details about resources and their methods.
+The API reference is the recommended documentation for further details about resources and their methods.

 ## Tests